Return type - Part 1

 checkType(fun3, i, i);

-We have three functions fun1
+}We have three functions fun1, fun2 and

-, which return int
+fun3, which return int,

-, respectively.
+double and float, respectively.
 In

-function, checkType
+main function, checkType prints

-information about the return types of fun1
+information about the return types of fun1,

-and fun3
+fun2 and fun3 using

-std::result_of< >
+std::result_of< >.

 The output of the program is: